Independent Drivers Guild Driver stands in front of banner

 Food Co-op Initiative (2017)

-Food Co-op Initiative used its award to establish a program providing support and guidance to the most promising low-income, urban food startup efforts.
+Food Co-op Initiative used its award to establish a program providing support and guidance to the most promising urban food startup efforts.
 The program includes seed grants, technical assistance, and the creation of a strong support network among participating co-ops.

 Read more about Food Co-op Initiative’s work